mnylc/mnylc.github.io/pages/events.md

 Refunds are provided by credit card or check and will be processed within about four weeks.

 ## Private Space ##
 METRO will make private space available to nursing mothers upon request.
-Please contact us at events [at] metro [dot] org to make a reservation.
+Please contact us at [events@metro.org](mailto:events@metro.org) to make a reservation.

 ## Contact Information ##
-Please contact our events staff by email to events [at] metro [dot] org with any additional questions or inquiries.
+Please contact our events staff by email to [events@metro.org](mailto:events@metro.org) with any additional questions or inquiries.